lexon-fs/moonbit-docs/moonbit-docs/README.md

 ## How to use

-please see the `docs` at project fold before you add the new moonbit docs.
+please see the `docs` at project folder before you add the new moonbit docs.